microsoft/trident/README.md

 This configuration file is used by the Trident agent to configure itself.
 It is composed of the following sections:

-- **allowedOperations**: a combination of flags representing allowed operations.
+- **allowedOperations**: a list of flags representing allowed operations.
-  This is a list of operations that Trident is allowed to perform on the host.
+  This is a set of operations that Trident is allowed to perform on the host.
   Supported flags are:
-   - **StageDeployment**: Trident will stage the changes required by the updated host configuration, including deployment of the new runtime OS image onto block devices during a clean install or an A/B update.
+  - **stage**: Trident will stage the changes required by the updated host configuration, including deployment of the new runtime OS image onto block devices during a clean install or an A/B update.
 However, Trident will not reboot the host into the newly deployed runtime OS.
 This is useful